Assigning roles to a service account

 -

-In the configuration file, describe the properties of resources you want to create:
+In the configuration file, describe the resources you want to create:

 Here is an example of the configuration file structure:

-resource "yandex_organizationmanager_organization_iam_binding" "editor" { organization_id = "<organization_ID>" role = "<role>" members = [ "serviceAccount:<service_account_ID>", ] }Where:
+resource "yandex_organizationmanager_organization_iam_binding" "editor" { organization_id = "<organization_ID>" role = "<role>" members = ["serviceAccount:<service_account_ID>",] }Where:

 -